-The Law consists of 613 rules and regulations that the ancient people called Israel used to keep order.
+The Law consists of 613 terms and conditions that the ancient people called Israel followed to stay in a covenant relationship with God.
 Admittedly, there is some great stuff in the Law: don’t kill people (Exodus 20:13), be kind to immigrants (Leviticus 19:33-34), don’t cheat on your spouse (Leviticus 18:20).
+Then there are some pretty strange laws too: don’t tear your clothes (so no more tears in your jeans) (Leviticus 10:6), don’t eat shellfish (Leviticus 11:9-10), and of course, chop off a woman’s hand if she grabs your genitals (Deuteronomy 25:11-12).
 But, there also is some pretty nasty stuff in the Law too.

 There are orders in the Law to stone disobedient children (Leviticus 20:9, Deuteronomy 21:18-21), burn daughters alive for prostitution (Leviticus 21:9), the endorsement of human trafficking for forced labor (Deuteronomy 20:10-11), genocide, and worse (Deuteronomy 20:14).
 The Law is filled with rules and commands that we unequivocally know are completely immoral and evil.

 There has been long debate within Christianity as to whether or not we should follow the Law.
 Most would agree that we don’t need to follow all of it, but some argue that some of it should be followed.
 Which is it?
 Do we follow all, some, or none?
 If some, which parts?
 Thankfully, scripture actually makes it pretty clear.

 Obeying Parts of the Law